great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 </Tabs>

-Migrating Datasource configurations that contain connections to the cloud or databases involve additional complexities like credentials that are specific to each configuration.
+Migrating Datasource configurations that contain connections to the cloud or databases involve additional parameters like credentials that are specific to each configuration.
 The how-to-guides for Great Expectations contain numerous examples of V3 configurations that can be used for these various situations.
 Please check out our documentation on [Connecting to your Data](/docs/guides/connecting_to_your_data/index) for examples on V3-style Datasource configurations that will suit your needs.

 ### Manually Migrate V2 Checkpoints to V3 Checkpoints